 These effects can be reduced by timely rotation of tires.
 The benefits of rotation are especially worthwhile with aggressive tread designs such as those on all season type tires.
-Rotation will increase tread life, help to maintain mud, snow and wet traction levels, and contribute to a smooth, quiet ride.
+Rotation will increase tread life, help to maintain mud, snow, and wet traction levels, and contribute to a smooth, quiet ride.

 Refer to the "Maintenance Schedule" for the proper maintenance intervals.
-The reasons for any rapid or unusual wear should be corrected prior to rotation being 5 performed.
+The reasons for any rapid or unusual wear should be corrected prior to rotation being performed.

-The suggested rotation method is the "forward cross" shown in the following diagram.
-This rotation pattern does not apply to some directional tires that must not be reversed.
+The suggested rotation method is the "side-to-side" as shown in the following diagram.